Here come new home sales ...

-The latest reading on new home sales in the US is set for release at the top of the hour.
+The Census Bureau will release the latest data on new home sales at the top of the hour.

-Expectations are for sales to rise 5.8% in July after a 6.8% decline in June.

-Home sales are expected to hit an annualized pace of 510,000 in July.
+Economists estimate that the number of newly constructed homes grew 0.3% month-over-month to an annualized pace of 548,000 in June, according to Bloomberg.

 Business Insider Emails & Alerts